 I’m not taking about using a rubber mallet as a production tool, which is OK.
 I’m taking about using the rubber mallet as a solution to a quality problem.
 There’s big distinction there.
-Bare in mind this is over 30 years ago now, but the memory came back to me last year as GM went through the bankruptcy process.
+Bare in mind this is over 30 years ago now, but the memory came back to me when GM went through the bankruptcy process.
 I thought, “What comes around goes around”.
 Maybe that was a fair thought, maybe not.
 I really do not know what was going on within GM these last thirty years, I’d hope that the literal practice of using a rubber mallet had changed, but figuratively speaking I was thinking they were still using the figurative rubber mallet to solve problems.

 The figurative rubber mallet solution is the problem with a lot of manufacturing in the United States.
 It was a problem thirty years ago and it still is a problem today.
 Too frequently, companies have a clever marketing strategy to mask deeper intrinsic problems.
 They talk the talk and then follow the same ‘ol rubber mallet solution.
 Let’s think about that, what did GM lose thirty years ago by giving that student that impression of quality within one of America’s venerable giants in the American cultural persona, and more importantly, what did America lose by sending that impression back to an engineering school full of eager and talented young minds?
 Like I said, I do not remember that fellow’s name, so I can’t network and find out what he is doing today.
 I’d lay my money on red in Las Vegas that he very likely finished his formal schooling in engineering and then went on to become a Doctor or a Lawyer; or went into some other vocation other than diving into the manufacturing arena.
 That, in and of itself, is not a bad thing, those are honorable professions, but our manufacturing basis lost ground.
 We haven’t lost our manufacturing based solely on this anecdotal parable; obviously it has to do with global economic forces that have developed in the last thirty years, but a lot of it is because we have taken our eyes off of the Golden Goose, i.e., manufacturing and the quality within the manufacturing process.